Many brewers and lovers of beer love to muse over the ingredients. We ponder on the flavor profile of our favorite beers.

-But, the real key ingredient in beer is one that will scarcely merit a mention, let alone a long satisfied ‘mmm' as we take our first, second, or 17th sip.
-That crucial element that doesn't elicit as much excitement is water.
+But, the real key ingredient in beer, which is often overlooked and scarcely merits a mention, let alone a long satisfied ‘mmm' as we take our first, second, or 17th sip, is water.
+So, the question arises: "What is the main ingredient in beer?"

 Water is the most crucial ingredient in beer.
-And very few of us realize exactly how it affects our drinks.
-So, how much water is in beer, and what role does it play?
+The best water for brewing beer is also the cleanest.
+So how much water is in beer, and what role does it play?
 Read on to find out more — we are going to break it down for you.

 Brewing uses water very intensively.
 Many overlook the fact that H20 is the main ingredient in beer (sounds obvious, right?).
+So, the question arises: "What percentage of beer is water?"
 It usually makes up between 90% and 95% of the contents, depending on the style of beer.

 But much more water plays into the brewing process than goes into a finished beer.
-The average brewhouse will use seven gallons of water to produce one gallon of beer, but the ratio can be much worse at less efficient sites.
+The average brewhouse uses seven gallons of water to produce one gallon of beer, but the ratio can be much worse at less efficient sites.

-In fact, one study found it can take up to 300 liters (79.25 gallons) to make just one liter (0.26 gallons) of beer.
-Water is also crucial to ensuring the equipment is sanitary.
+One study found it can take up to 300 liters (79.25 gallons) to make just one liter (0.26 gallons) of beer.
+So how much water is actually in beer, and how much is used during processing?

-In total, more H20 evaporates or gets discarded then goes into your beer.
+Most of it is used during regular brewery tasks, like sanitation.
+A small percentage goes in the bottle.
+In total, more H20 evaporates or gets discarded than goes into your beer.

 So, how does water affect beer?